DallasBille/adventuro-front-end/README.md

 ## Motivation:

-The reason I created Adventuro is because the past 6 years worked, travelled, and adventured doing everything from riding a  49cc moped from Alaska to NYC, to riding a bicycle the length of New Zealand.
+I created Adventuro after spending the past 6 years working, travelling, and adventuring.
+Doing everything from riding a  49cc moped from Alaska to NYC, to riding a bicycle the length of New Zealand.
 I believe everybody should have the opportunity to go on a crazy adventure in their lifetime.
 Adventuring is an opportunity to cultivate wild stories and experiences that you will remember forever, and I don't think enough young people do it.

 ### Technologies: